 Being informed about your case and the variances in assault charges within the Canadian Criminal Code is important, but that does not negate the need for a defence lawyer well versed in Criminal Law and assault charges.
 Be sure to hire a qualified Alberta defence lawyer if you are charged with assault.

-Brian McGlashan of McGlashan and Company has been practicing criminal law since 1995!
+Brian McGlashan of McGlashan and Company has been practising criminal law since 1995!
 He is your best bet at beating an assault charge in Edmonton.
 Contact McGlashan and Company if you’re charged with a criminal offence.
 We’re here to help.